This tutorial shows how to draw a katana in eight steps with illustrated examples and a detailed breakdown of the various parts of the sword.

 A katana is probably is one of the most commonly seen weapons in anime and manga.
-Drawing one is not very difficult but it can be helpful to know it’s various parts.
+Drawing one is not very difficult but it can be even easier if you know the right approach and the parts that these swords generally consist of.

 Step 1 – Draw the Outline of the Katana

-The blade portion of this shape should be slightly curved with the tip pointing in the direction of that curve.
+The blade portion of this shape should be slightly curved towards the fairly long and pointy tip.
+Other than the tip the blade and the hand should be of the same width.

 Step 2 – Draw the Hand Guard